RedPitaya/Documentation/appsFeatures/applications/spectrum/spectrum.rst

     1. **Run/Stop** and **Export button:** The "Run/Stop" button is used to start and stop measurements.
 With the "Export" button, you can select in which format you want to download the measured data (plotted spectrum).
 Two formats are available: .png and .csv.
     #. **Inputs / Cursors / Range / Axis control panel:** This menu provides controls for inputs, cursors, and frequency range settings.
 Horizontal +/- buttons are used to select the span of the X (frequency) axis (zooming in/out).
 The vertical +/- buttons change the Y (amplitude)-axis range.
     #. **Graph area:** Here, the currently calculated signal spectrum is plotted in the selected frequency range.
-    #. **Waterfall plots:** Waterfall plots are a different way of representing the signal spectrum where the colour of the plot defines the signal amplitude for a certain frequency.
+    #. **Waterfall plots:** Waterfall plots are a different way of representing the signal spectrum where the color of the plot defines the signal amplitude for a certain frequency.
 The waterfall plot is also useful to enable the representation of a signal spectrum in a time-dependent fashion.

 .. figure:: Slika_02_SA.png